pactflow/ci-cd-workshop/workshop/03_how_not_to_break_everything.md

     * The consumer build will pass, as we don't deploy from non-master branches, so `can-i-deploy` won't run.
     * The webhook-triggered pact verification build will still fail - that's ok, as it doesn't stop the provider from deploying.

+### Expected state by the end of this step

+* A passing `master` consumer build in Travis CI.
+* A passing `feat/new-field` consumer build in Travis CI.
+* A `master` pact in Pactflow with a successful verification.
+* A `feat/new-field` pact in Pactflow that hasn't yet been verified.

 ### Conclusion